2nd Grade Curriculum

 Bible

 The second grade Bible curriculum begins with creation and follows the early history of God’s covenant people through the books of Genesis and Exodus.
 Students marvel as each story reveals the mercy and faithfulness of God to his covenant people.
 They learn that our faith is not founded on the perfection of Adam, Noah, or Abraham but on the steadfast love and faithfulness of the God who keeps his promises to his people and prepares them for the coming of the promised Lamb of God and Lion of the tribe of Judah: our Lord and Savior Jesus Christ.
-Second graders relate to the characters studied and wonder what they would do in the same situations.
+Second graders relate to the characters they study, and they wonder what they would do in the same situations.
 Students gain a deeper understanding of God’s forgiveness and his delight in redeeming sinful human beings for his glory.
 Students are encouraged to imagine where and how their lives fit within the story of God’s plan to redeem a people for himself.
-The year ends with a study of the Israelites’ oppression in Egypt, and second graders cry out to God for freedom as they perform a production called The Exodus Retold.
+The year ends with a study of the Israelites’ oppression in Egypt, and second graders cry out to God for freedom as they perform in The Exodus Retold.
 Imagining the literal struggles of being enslaved, students also think about being enslaved to sin and the need to be set free from spiritual oppression.
 Throughout the year, students fill their hearts and minds with rich passages of Scripture including Psalm 24, Mary’s Magnificat, Isaiah 61, and Exodus 15.
-They also delight in memorizing numerous hymns and spiritual songs including “I Sing the Almighty Power of God,” “Come, Thou Fount of Every Blessing,” and “On Jordan’s Stormy Banks I Stand.”
+They also delight in memorizing numerous hymns and spiritual songs, including “I Sing the Almighty Power of God,” “Come, Thou Fount of Every Blessing,” and “On Jordan’s Stormy Banks I Stand.”

 Science